grame-cncm/faustwebsite/_posts/2016-01-12-using-dynamic-compiler.markdown

 {% endhighlight %}

-Since **llvm_dsp** is a subclass of the **dsp** base class, an object of this type can be used with all already developed audio and UI classes (see ...), in essence reusing all architecture files already developed for the static C++ class compilation scheme (like OSCUI, httpdUI interfaces etc.), see [Developing a new architecture file](http://faust.grame.fr/news/2016/01/11/developing-architecture.html).
+Since **llvm_dsp** is a subclass of the **dsp** base class, an object of this type can be used with all already available audio and UI classes (see ...), in essence reusing all architecture files already developed for the static C++ class compilation scheme (like OSCUI, httpdUI interfaces etc.), see [Developing a new architecture file](http://faust.grame.fr/news/2016/01/11/developing-architecture.html).

 #### Saving/restoring the factory ####

-As soon as the DSP factory has been compiled, your application or plugin may want to save/restore it in order to save Faust to LLVM IR compilation or even JIT compilation time next time.
+After the DSP factory has been compiled, your application or plugin may want to save/restore it in order to save Faust to LLVM IR compilation or even JIT compilation time at next use.
 To get the internal factory compiled code, several functions are available:

 - **writeDSPFactoryToIR** allows to get the LLVM IR (in textual format) as a string, **writeDSPFactoryToIRFile** allows to save the LLVM IR (in textual format) in a file,
 - **writeDSPFactoryToBitcode** allows to get the LLVM IR (in binary format) as a string, **writeDSPFactoryToBitcodeFile** allows to save the LLVM IR (in binary format) in a file,